Server (Broker) Installation¶

 There are currently four different hooks, namely:

-session.downis called after the tunnel interface has been destroyed and is no longer available (we currently do not use this hook)
+session.downis called after the tunnel interface has been destroyed and is no longer available.

 Example hook scripts present in the